SoftwareHeritage/swh-core/docs/config.md

 automatically, useful for interactive cases but not for production cases
 - dependency on environment: must be able to instantiate component using only ad-hoc configuration, for testing purposes
-Need for different APIs for different use cases, all compatible.
+-> Need for different APIs for different use cases, all compatible.

 B.
 - composition coupling: every owner component must know about how to instantiate an owned component
-- heterogeneity: configuration loading and instantiating is implemented differently everywhere Need for dependency injection, component instantiation framework.
+- heterogeneity: configuration loading, validating and instantiating is implemented differently everywhere
+-> Need for dependency injection, component instantiation framework.

 C.
 - should be able to specify alternative configurations for one component constructed